CyberFanatic123/Portswigger-approach/LLM.md

 - Large Language Model

+Attack:
+- Attack that take advantage of the model's access to data, APIs, or user information that

 - Other LLM's
 	- Google - PaLM 2
 	- Meta - LLaMa (open source)

-LLM appraches RLHF - Reinforcement Learning with Human Feedback
+LLM appraches RLHF - Reinforcement Learning with Human Feedback Similar to SSRF as attacker is abusing a server-side system to launch attacks on a separate component that is not directly accessible.

 # Detecting LLM vulnerabilities